radareorg/radare2/doc/macos.md

 	$ make -C binr/radare2 macossign

 But this is not enough.
-As long as r2 code is splitted into several libraries, you should sign every single dependency (libr*).
+As long as r2 code is split into several libraries, you should sign every single dependency (libr*).

 	$ make -C binr/radare2 macos-sign-libs